 Michael Cameron, Ph.D., BCBA-D

-Dr. Cameron is the Founder and Chief Scientific Officer for The Cedar Group and is experienced in the area of behavioral medicine, behavioral health assessment, intervention for diverse populations, and higher education.
-Prior to joining PCFA, Dr. Cameron was a tenured Associate Professor and the Founding Chair of the Department of Behavior Analysis at Simmons College.
+Dr. Cameron is the Founder and Chief Scientific Officer for The Cedar Group and is experienced in the area of behavioral intervention technologies, behavioral medicine, behavioral health assessment, knowledge management, organizational development, and higher education.
+Prior to founding The Cedar Group, Dr. Cameron was the Chief Executive and Scientific Officer for ObiGobi.
+He also served as the Chief Clinical Officer for Pacific Child and Family Associates, and was a tenured Associate Professor and the Founding Chair of the Department of Behavior Analysis at Simmons College.
 Dr. Cameron earned his master’s degree in applied behavior analysis and his Ph.D. in experimental psychology from Northeastern University.

 Megan O’Bryan, Ph.D., HSPP

 Dr. O’Bryan specializes in anxiety and obsessive compulsive disorder.
 In her career, she has provided developmental assessments for children entering preschool and kindergarten with various private schools, and consulted for St. Vincent Hospitals’ Family Medicine & Pediatric Residency programs and with resident physicians in the mental health and developmental care of pediatric patients.
 Dr. O’Bryan has provided clinical supervision to Masters’ level therapists and has worked with several major providers of mental health services in the Indianapolis area.
 She earned her Ph.D. in clinical psychology from the University of Cincinnati, and a B.A. degree in psychology and religion from Denison University.

 Michael O’Brien, Ph.D., HSPP